i18next/i18next-localstorage-backend/README.md

 - Passing in a `versions` object (ex.: `versions: { en: 'v1.2', fr: 'v1.1' }`) will give you control over the cache based on translations version.
 This setting works along `expirationTime`, so a cached translation will still expire even though the version did not change.
 You can still set `expirationTime` far into the future to avoid this

 - Passing in a `defaultVersion` string (ex.: `version: 'v1.2'`) will act as if you applied a version to all languages using `versions` option.

+## IMPORTANT ADVICE for the usage in combination with saveMissing/updateMissing

+We suggest not to use a caching layer in combination with saveMissing or updateMissing, because it may happen, that the trigger for this is based on stale data.

 --------------